autarch/intro-to-go-class/README.md

 * `git clone https://github.com/autarch/intro-to-go-class`
 * `git clone https://github.com/autarch/intro-to-go-class-exercises`

-You need to make sure two environment variables are set:

-Set the `GOROOT` env var to the root directory of your go installation.
+You need to make sure the `GOROOT` env var is set to the root directory of your go installation.
 On Ubuntu with the `golang-1.18-go` package fom the longsleep PPA this will be `/usr/lib/go`.

 # Editor Integration